kerenskybr/kerenskybr/README.md

 - :brazil: My name is Roger Monteiro and I'm from Brazil
 - :office: I’m currently working as Sysadmin at [Deeper Systems](https://www.deepersystems.com/)
-- :mortar_board: I have a degree in System Analysis and a post graduation in Data Science
+- :mortar_board: I have a degree in Computer Science and a post graduation in Data Science
+- :triangular_ruler: I am pursuing a Bachelor's degree in Mathematics

 -  :smile_cat: Feel free to connect with me through [LinkedIn](https://www.linkedin.com/in/roger-monteiro/)